London Bridge: New London Bridge (1831–1967)

 Rennie's bridge was 928 ft long and 49 ft wide, constructed from Haytor granite.
 The official opening took place on 1 August 1831; King William IV and Queen Adelaide attended a banquet in a pavilion erected on the bridge.
-The northern approach road, King William Street, was renamed after the monarch.
+The northern approach road, King William Street, was renamed after the monarch and a statue of the king subsequently installed.

 In 1896 the bridge was the busiest point in London, and one of its most congested; 8,000 pedestrians and 900 vehicles crossed every hour.
-It was widened by 13 ft, using granite corbels.
+To designs by engineer Edward Cruttwell, it was widened by 13 ft, using granite corbels.
 Subsequent surveys showed that the bridge was sinking an inch (about 2.5 cm) every eight years, and by 1924 the east side had sunk some three to four inches (about 9 cm) lower than the west side.
 The bridge would have to be removed and replaced.

 Sale to Robert McCulloch

 Common Council of the City of London member Ivan Luckin put forward the idea of selling the bridge, and recalled: "They all thought I was completely crazy when I suggested we should sell London Bridge when it needed replacing."
 Subsequently, in 1968, Council placed the bridge on the market and began to look for potential buyers.
 On 18 April 1968, Rennie's bridge was purchased by the Missourian entrepreneur Robert P. McCulloch of McCulloch Oil for US$2,460,000.
 The claim that McCulloch believed mistakenly that he was buying the more impressive Tower Bridge was denied by Luckin in a newspaper interview.
 Before the bridge was taken apart, each granite facing block was marked for later reassembly.
 The blocks were taken to Merrivale Quarry at Princetown in Devon, where 15 to 20 cm were sliced off the inner faces of many, to facilitate their fixing.
 (Stones left behind were sold in an online auction when the quarry was abandoned and flooded in 2003.)
 10,000 tons of granite blocks were shipped via the Panama Canal to California, then trucked from Long Beach to Arizona.
 They were used to face a new, purpose-built hollow core steel-reinforced concrete structure, ensuring the bridge would support the weight of modern traffic.
 The bridge was reconstructed by Sundt Construction at Lake Havasu City, Arizona, and was re-dedicated on 10 October 1971 in a ceremony attended by London's Lord Mayor and celebrities.
 The bridge carries the McCulloch Boulevard and spans the Bridgewater Channel, an artificial, navigable waterway that leads from the Uptown area of Lake Havasu City.